Apply to vetted scholarship programs in one clickAdvertiser disclosure

-For instance, I once read an application from a student at a large public school who was ranked #1 and had a 4.0 GPA.
+For instance, as an admissions officer, I once read an application from a student at a large public school.
+This student ranked #1 and had a 4.0 GPA.
 Very impressive, right?

-It was, but when I looked at their class rank, it was revealed that they shared that rank with over 30 other students.
-This was useful to see, because it showed me that while this student was impressive, they were not necessarily a huge standout among their peers.
+It was, but when I looked at their class rank closely, it was revealed that they shared that rank with over 30 other students.
+This showed me that while this student was impressive, they were not necessarily a huge standout among their peers.

 So simply, class rank is a useful data point to see how a student stacks up against their peers.

 This is the big question for students: What is a good class rank?
 The short answer is “it depends,” but I will explain the long answer too.

 A good class rank is a high class rank, no doubt.
 Simply put, the closer you are to #1, the better.
 However, colleges and scholarships do not generally have absolute cutoffs based on class rank.
 Instead, it is a general datapoint that will be helpful for them to understand your overall high school performance.

 If you are #1 in your class, it does not guarantee that you will win scholarships.
 Additionally, you might not be admitted to all of your top choice colleges.
 That will certainly help, but it is only going to be treated as a single data point in the scholarship or application selection process.

 It sounds cliché, but your best move is to do your best in school and take the most challenging classes that you can handle.
 Don’t obsess over how your class rank may ebb and flow.
 It will only drive you crazy and is not going to help you be your best self.